apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 - Authentication throttling support in CAS is now extended to SAML2 identity provider endpoints and functionality.
 - OpenID Connect claims can now be [optionally decorated](../authentication/OIDC-Attribute-Definitions.html) to mark an attribute as a structured claim.
 - Following the recommendations of the [OAuth Security Workshop](https://oauth.secworkshop.events/osw2023), the validation rules of `redirect_uri` parameters are now tightened to ensure the parameter value does not have URL fragments, invalid schemes such as `javascript` or `data` or suspicious parameters such as `code`, `state`, etc.
+- [Risk-based authentication](../authentication/Configuring-RiskBased-Authentication.html) now supports a *Risk Confirmation* flow via a special link sent to the user via email, sms, etc.
+- Multifactor provider selection is now skipped when a valid [multifactor-enabled trusted device](../mfa/Multifactor-TrustedDevice-Authentication.html) is found for the user record.

 ## Library Upgrades